Travel and Arrival at Tech

 * Find someone who is looking for another roommate;

-* Check with local real estate agents (see local phone book).
+* Check with local real estate agents (see this PDF).

 Remember that the initial cost of renting is high because the landlord will ask for "first and last month's rent" and a security/damage deposit.
 This can amount to about three times the monthly charge itself.
 For example, if the monthly rate is $300, you (or you and your roommates) will probably have to give about $900 at the outset in order to move in.
 Later, when you are ready to move out, the last month's rent is returned to you, along with any security/damage deposit that is owed you.
 Also remember that, when you live off campus, you are responsible for the utilities (water, gas, electricity, telephone).
 And, no matter where you live, you will need to purchase (or bring with you) some bed linens: mattress pad/protector, sheets, pillow and pillowcase, and one or two blankets.